pydata/xarray/xarray/datatree_/docs/source/quick-overview.rst

     from datatree import DataTree

-    dt = DataTree.from_dict(
+    dt = DataTree.from_dict({"simulation/coarse": ds, "simulation/fine": ds2, "/": ds3})
-        {"root/simulation/coarse": ds, "root/simulation/fine": ds2, "root": ds3}
-    )
     dt

 This creates a datatree with various groups.
-We have one root group (named ``root``), containing information about individual people.
+We have one root group, containing information about individual people.
+(This root group can be named, but here is unnamed, so is referred to with ``"/"``, same as the root of a unix-like filesystem.)
 The root group then has one subgroup ``simulation``, which contains no data itself but does contain another two subgroups, named ``fine`` and ``coarse``.

 The (sub-)sub-groups ``fine`` and ``coarse`` contain two very similar datasets.
 They both have an ``"x"`` dimension, but the dimension is of different lengths in each group, which makes the data in each group unalignable.
-In (``root``) we placed some completely unrelated information, showing how we can use a tree to store heterogenous data.
+In the root group we placed some completely unrelated information, showing how we can use a tree to store heterogenous data.

 The constraints on each group are therefore the same as the constraint on dataarrays within a single dataset.